 - Co-pay or payment for your visit.
 Please note if you are using a credit card with someone else’s name on it, that person must be present during the transaction.
 If you have questions about forms of payment, please call our office at 1800-230-PLAN.

 - If you are a minor, bring your original birth certificate in addition to your photo ID.
 Photo IDs can include a current school year ID (or badge) or a government issued photo ID.
 Parents or legal guardians must be present with their government or state issued photo ID.
 Legal guardians require additional paperwork, please call our office for details at 1-800-230-PLAN.

 - List of medications

 Keep these items in mind:

 - It is always our goal to be mindful of your time, but for planning purposes, please prepare to plan your day around your visits.
-You could spend anywhere between three to five hours at each appointment.
+You could spend anywhere between 2.5-3.5 hours at each appointment.

 Also keep in mind these items:

 - Do not use drugs or alcohol 24 hours prior to your appointment

 - Children are not able to accompany you to your appointments.
 NOTE: Due to COVID-19, only one guest is able to accompany you into the building at this time.